Michigan Fights for Rooftop Solar | Certrec

 Michigan Fights for Rooftop Solar - featured image - certrec

-The relationship between DTE Electric, the largest electric utility by customer base in Michigan, and its distributed generation customers, has heated up.
-The customers are interested in adding rooftop solar and batteries to their homes and businesses in order to generate their own power, while DTE, obviously has an interest in customers purchasing power from its utility.
+The relationship between DTE Electric, Michigan’s largest electric utility’s customer base, and its distributed generation customers has heated up.
+The customers are interested in adding rooftop solar and batteries to their homes and businesses in order to generate their own power, while DTE has an interest in customers purchasing power from its utility.

 Just like the rest of the country, Michigan too is faced with conflict over what can be called ‘fair’ payments for electricity exported to the grid by distributed solar panels.
 DTE Electric has proposed one of the worst tariffs for rooftop solar in the country.
 The conflict has escalated as Michigan regulators get closer to making a decision about the DTE rate case where the tariff has been proposed.